 Yep, I’m biased: I am certain that teaching is spiritual.
 Not because teachers need to be religious but because the tasks of teaching human beings require heart-based skills: faith, care, love, “unconditional positive regard for difference” — skills that do not necessarily come naturally all the time and therefore demand care and attention themselves.
-How can teachers (hell, and parents and other caregivers) develop and sustain these skills amidst the chaos of everyday life?

 Listen now on Apple Podcasts, Spotify, or wherever you get your podcasts.